-The accounting principles and calculations used in the preparation of the consolidated financial statements are consistent with those applied in the preparation of the consolidated financial statements for the year ended 31 December 2018 and have been consistently applied in all periods presented in this report except for the following IFRSs, which have been adopted by the Group as of 1 January 2019.
-The Group applied for the first time, IFRS 16 (Leases) and disclosed below, as required by IFRSs, the nature and effect of these changes.
-Several other amendments and interpretations were also applied for the first time in 2019 but, other than the classification effect of IFRIC 23, they do not have a significant impact on the consolidated financial statements of the Group for the year ended 31 December 2019.
+The accounting principles and calculations used in the preparation of the consolidated financial statements are consistent with those applied in the preparation of the consolidated financial statements for the year ended 31 December 2019 and have been consistently applied in all periods presented in this report except for the following IFRS amendments, which have been adopted by the Group as of 1 January 2020.
+Amendments and interpretations that apply for the first time in 2020 did not have a significant impact on the consolidated financial statements of the Group for the year ended 31 December 2020.
+These are also disclosed below.